panzerdp/dmitripavlutin.com/content/posts/037-react-memo/index.md

 // etc
 ```

 Every time `views` prop is updated with a new number, `MovieViewsRealtime` renders.
-This triggers `Movie` rendering too, regardless of `title` and `releaseDate` being the same.
+This triggers `Movie` rendering too, even if `title` and `releaseDate` remain the same.

 That's the right case to apply memoization on `Movie` component.

-Improve `MovieViewsRealtime` to use the memoized component `MemoizedMovie`:
+Let's use the memoized component `MemoizedMovie` inside `MovieViewsRealtime` to prevent useless re-renderings:

 ```jsx{4}
 function MovieViewsRealtime({ title, releaseDate, views }) {